Adige-Calculations/GNU-Linux-handbook/src/ssh.md

 # SSH

 SSH (Secure Shell) is a network protocol that allows secure remote login and other secure network services over an unsecured network.
 It is commonly used to log into servers remotely, transfer files between systems, and execute commands on remote systems.

-To use SSH, you will need an SSH client and an SSH server.
+To use instanciate an SSH connection, you need an SSH client and the IP address of the SSH server.
 Before any connection take place, install the necessary packages on client:

 ```sh
 sudo apt install openssh-server net-tools
 ```

-## SSH config file
+## SSH service configuration

 You can find the configuration options at ```sudo vim /etc/ssh/sshd_config```.
 An option that should always be consider looking is: